Guide for St. Augustine Grass: Yearly Maintenance Program

 St. Augustine Grass Healthy

-• St. Augustine Grass is a coarse textured warm season grass that spreads rapidly through its stolon's above the ground.
-The stolon's are slender, and will branch laterally across your lawn.
+• St. Augustine Grass is a coarse-textured warm-season grass that spreads rapidly through its stolon above the ground.
+The stolons are slender and will branch laterally across your lawn.
 It will provide a dense mat-like coverage on your turf.

 • St. Augustine Grass is a creeping perennial and will form a dense coverage where it is established.
-It is ideal for warmer weather climates and along coastal regions due to its heat and salt tolerance.
+It is ideal for warmer climates and coastal regions due to its heat and salt tolerance.

-• St. Augustine Grass prefers warm climates, and shaded areas.
+• St. Augustine Grass prefers warm climates and shaded areas.

-• Not many species of St. Augustine grass reproduce by seed instead it is established via sod, plugs, or stolons.
+• Not many species of St. Augustine grass reproduce by seed; instead, it is established via sod, plugs, or stolons.

 Inspection